Answer: Every woman who ever uttered the words, "If only I knew..." after being stricken with preeclampsia.

 The authors are keen to illustrate their key points with real life case histories gathered from several different parts of the world.
 You could be part of this process by contributing to

-Posted in Research on April 04, 2012 by Administrator
+Posted in Research on April 04, 2012 by Website

 At the Society for Gynecologic Investigation (SGI) Annual Scientific Meeting in San Diego, Calif., in March, the Preeclampsia Foundation, in collaboration with lead authors Dr. Ineke Postma, Dr. Gerda Zeeman, Dr H. Groen of the University Medical Center Groningen, the Netherlands, and Dr. Thomas Easterling of the University of Washington, presented a poster on cognition, quality of life and social functioning after a hypertensive pregnancy.
 Many formerly preeclamptic women report difficulties with memory or word choice postpartum, but so do many women with normal pregnancy courses.
 The unanswered question: what is the likelihood that preeclampsia causes brain changes independent of pregnancy itself?
 If there are preeclampsia-specific changes, can those be separated from the trauma of a medical crisis?